Russell Thompkins Jr.

-Russell Allen Thompkins Jr. (born March 21, 1951) is an American soul singer.
-Best known as the original lead singer of the vocal group The Stylistics and noted for his high tenor, countertenor, and falsetto vocals.
+Russell Allen Thompkins Jr. (born March 21, 1951) is an American soul singer, best known as the original lead singer of the vocal group The Stylistics and noted for his high tenor, countertenor, and falsetto vocals.
 With Russell as lead singer, The Stylistics had 12 straight Top 10 Billboard R&B singles, and 5 gold singles from 1971 through 1974.

-Early Years
+Early years

 Born in Philadelphia, Thompkins was introduced to music by his father and started singing formally in school.
 During high school, Thompkins was a member of a local vocal group called the Monarchs who defeated another group called the Percussions in a talent show at Benjamin Franklin High School.
 Both groups disbanded shortly thereafter.
-Their remaining members, Thompkins, James Smith, and Airrion Love from The Monarchs, and James Dunn and Herbie Murrell from the Percussions, joined together to form a new group called The Stylistics in 1968.
+Their remaining members, Thompkins, James Smith, and Airrion Love from The Monarchs, and James Dunn and Herbie Murrell from the Percussions, joined to form a new group called The Stylistics in 1968.

 Career

 In 1970, the Stylistics recorded "You're a Big Girl Now", which soon became a regional hit for Sebring Records.
 The larger Avco Records soon signed the Stylistics, and the single eventually climbed to number seven on the R&B charts in early 1971.
 Avco approached record producer Thom Bell to work with the group.
 After the Stylistics auditioned for Bell he was unimpressed, but he ultimately agreed to produce them, because he believed in the potential of Thompkins's soaring high tenor voice.
 Thom Bell focused the group's sound completely around Thompkins's voice.
 On most of the group's hits, Bell would have Thompkins sing virtually solo.